 No Reservations Required

-- Festival marketplace kiosks (food and drinks are an additional charge)
+- Festival marketplace kiosks (Food and drinks are an additional charge)

-- Culinary demonstrations (free)
+- Culinary demonstrations (Free)

-- Family-friendly cooking seminars (free)
+- Family-friendly cooking demonstrations (Free)

-- Jr. Chef (free)
+- Jr. Chef (Free)

 Reservations Required (plus an additional charge)